Horned lark

 The horned lark or shore lark (Eremophila alpestris) is a species of lark in the family Alaudidae found across the northern hemisphere.
-It is known as "horned lark" in North America and "shore lark" in Europe.
+It is known as "horned lark" in North America for distinctive feathers on the heads of the male birds in summer, and as "shore lark" in Europe because it can be found on shorelines in the winter.

 Taxonomy

 The horned lark was formally described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae under the binomial name Alauda alpestris.
 Linnaeus based his account on the description and illustration by the English naturalist Mark Catesby in his book The Natural History of Carolina, Florida and the Bahama Islands that was published between 1729 and 1732.
 Linnaeus specified the type locality as North America but this has been restricted to the coastal areas of South Carolina.
 The horned lark is now placed together with Temminck's lark in the genus Eremophila that was introduced in 1828 by the German naturalist Friedrich Boie.
 The specific epithet alpestris is Latin meaning "of the high mountains", from Alpes, the Alps.
 A molecular genetic study of the Alaudidae published in 2023 found that Temminck's lark (Eremophila bilopha) was embedded in a clade containing taxa currently classed as subspecies of the horned lark.

 The horned lark is suggested to have diverged from Temminck's lark (E. bilopha) around the Early-Middle Pleistocene, according to genomic divergence estimates.
 The horned lark is known from around a dozen localities of Late Pleistocene age, including those in Italy, Russia, The United Kingdom and the United States.
 The earliest known fossil is from the Calabrian of Spain, around 1–0.8 million years old.

-In 2020, a 46,000 year old frozen specimen was described from the Russian Far East.
+In 2020, a well-preserved, complete frozen bird carcass of a female horned lark was discovered in Siberian permafrost from the Russian Far East.
+It died around 44,000 to 49,000 ±1,100 thousand years before present.
+It was a transitional species between E. a. flava and E. a. brandti with it being closer to E. a. flava.

 A 2014 genetic analysis suggested that the species consists of six clades that in the future may warrant recognition as separate species.
 A 2020 study also suggested splitting of the species, but into 4 species instead, the Himalayan horned lark E. longirostris, mountain horned lark E. penicillata, common horned lark E. alpestris (sensu stricto), alongside Temminck's lark.